-All pension plans are defined-contribution plans.
-The retirement age for the CEO and other senior executives is 65, and the pension premiums are equivalent to the Swedish ITP plan.
+Pension benefits, including health insurance (Sw: sjukförsäkring), shall be premium defined.
+The retirement age for the CEO and other senior executives is 65, and the pension premiums are consistent with the Swedish ITP plan.

 Termination of employment

 If the CEO terminates their employment, the term of notice will be six months; if the company terminates the CEO's employment, the term of notice will be 12 months.
 In both cases, the CEO is entitled to salary during their term of notice.
 Other senior executives are subject to a mutual three-month term of notice during which salary is paid.